 The Evaluation Criteria

 The Negotiation Challenge has been developed to identify and recognize world’s best student negotiators who can prevail in diverse negotiation situations.
 To successfully master this challenge, the students must be able to apply the appropriate methods from the whole spectrum of their negotiation skills in the right negotiation situations or in other words demonstrate their negotiation intelligence.
 Next to formal negotiation skills, the judges evaluate also the participants’ communication skills (e.g. active listening, convincing argumentation, communication within the team), their contribution to understanding the interests and identifying issues as well as their ability to create AND to claim value.
-In some negotiation rounds, the students are evaluated based on the instrumental and/or relational outcome of their negotiations.
+In the online negotiation rounds, the students are evaluated based on the substantive and relational outcome of their negotiations.
+During the finals, the negotiations will be observed by the judges, who will assess the teams’ performance based on the criteria from the Negotiation Competency Model (Smolinski & Xiong, 2020).

 To help potential participants, their negotiation professors and coaches prepare for and prevail in negotiation competitions, we published a book: The Negotiation Challenge: How to Win Negotiation Competitions including 16 ready-to-use, competition-tested negotiation simulations with thorough instructional debriefs that suggest both optimal strategies and discuss potential results.
 In the book, we describe various types of negotiations we use during The Negotiation Challenge and discuss the evaluation criteria we use to capture the participants’ negotiation intelligence and select the best student negotiators.
 The book is not only a must-read for anyone planning to apply and participate in a negotiation competition, it is also well suited for negotiation instructors looking for new and proven teaching material or for anyone interested in practicing and improving their negotiation skills.
 Read more…

 The Negotiation Challenge 2024

-The Negotiation Challenge 2022 will take place in Athens, Greece.
-To apply to TNC 2022 please form a team of 3 students, complete the registration form and transfer the registration fee.
-We look forward to receiving your applications by February 14, 2022.
+The Negotiation Challenge 2023 will take place in Rome.
+To apply to TNC 2023 please form a team of 3 students, complete the registration form and transfer the registration fee.
+We look forward to receiving your applications by February 14, 2023.